Skip to content

 Description

-Pointer to the raw u64-packed storage backing the bitvector.
+Pointer to the raw byte-packed storage backing the bitvector.
 The caller MUST NOT free this pointer or write past BitVecByteSize(bv) bytes.
 Useful for serialising the underlying bits or for hand-rolled bit-level routines outside the standard BitVecGet/Set/Flip access pattern.
+Returns NULL when the bitvector has never been allocated into.

 Usage example (Cross-references)